ViaVersion/ViaFabricPlus/docs/MAINTAINING.md

 - `backport/*`: Backport branches, these are used to backport newer ViaFabricPlus versions to older versions of the game
 - `recode/*`: Recode branches, these are used to port ViaFabricPlus to newer versions of the game or rewrite big parts of the code
 - `<version>`: Final release branches sorted by their Minecraft version (e.g. `1.8.9`, `1.16.5`, `1.17.1`, ...)

+## Versioning
+The versioning should only be updated every release and should only have one update between each release.
+- The versioning scheme is `major.minor.patch`, where:
+    - `major` is incremented when breaking changes are made
+    - `minor` is incremented when new features are added
+    - `patch` is incremented when bug fixes are made

+This scheme is used as follows:
+- `Major` versions are only incremented with breaking and fundamental changes to the existing codebase, such as migrating mappings or refactoring the entire codebase.

+- `Minor` versions are incremented when the mod gets ported to a new version of the game or when huge features are added / upstream changes are implemented.

+- `Patch` versions are incremented when bug fixes are made or small features are added, they are the usual version increment.